pixelable/SecureSpeech/README.md

 # SecureSpeech

-This repository contains the official implementation of our ISMIR 2025 paper
+This repository contains the official implementation of our [IJCB 2025 paper](https://arxiv.org/abs/2507.07799)

 SecureSpeech: Prompt-based Speaker and Content Protection